ForlinxEmbedded/ForlinxEmbedded.github.io/nxp/ok-mx9596-c/_sources/OK-MX9596-C_Linux6_6_3_User_Compilation_Manual.md.txt

 ![Image](./images/OK-MX9596-C_Linux6_6_3_User_Compilation_Manual/1754903287361_c6af7a47_eb0f_476a_a7af_824fcdc90a53.png)

-So far, we have successfully entered the development environment provided by Forlinx, and customers can put the source code in the user information folder into the development environment to start compiling and other operations. （[See **4.
-Linux Compilation**](https://forlinx-book.yuque.com/okypkp/dfmrkd/lz5rggkcvtu8pgk8)）
+So far, we have successfully entered the development environment provided by Forlinx, and customers can put the source code in the user information folder into the development environment to start compiling and other operations ([**See 4.
+Linux Compilation**](https://forlinx-book.yuque.com/okypkp/dfmrkd/lz5rggkcvtu8pgk8))

 ## 3\.
 Building the Development Environment Manually